VictoriaMetrics/VictoriaMetrics/docs/stream-aggregation.md

 - `-streamAggr.config` at [single-node VictoriaMetrics](https://docs.victoriametrics.com/single-server-victoriametrics/)
   and at [vmagent](https://docs.victoriametrics.com/vmagent/).
 - `-remoteWrite.streamAggr.config` at [vmagent](https://docs.victoriametrics.com/vmagent/) only.
-  This flag can be specified individually per each `-remoteWrite.url` and aggregation will happen independently for each of them.
+This flag can be specified individually per each `-remoteWrite.url`, so the aggregation happens independently per each remote storage destination.
-  This allows writing different aggregates to different remote storage destinations.
+  This allows writing different aggregates to different remote storage systems.

 These flags must point to a file containing [stream aggregation config](#stream-aggregation-config).
 The file may contain `%{ENV_VAR}` placeholders which are substituted by the corresponding `ENV_VAR` environment variable values.